ONSdigital/Blaise_Case_Backup/README.md

 # Blaise_Case_Backup

 Blaise Case Backup is a Windows service for backing up Blaise databases.
-The service works on a timer and periodically saves a copy of all the databases on a Blaise server park to a local location.
-The backed up data is overwritten each time the service is run.

-Blaise Case Backup is a Windows service for backing up Blaise databases.
 The service is triggered by listening for a message on the 'case-backup-action-topic' topic in PubSub in GCP.
 The all surveys containing the cases on all available server parks on the VM are backed up to a bucket in GCP